 |Kathleen Kendall-Tackett||Department of Pediatrics, Texas Tech University School of Medicine, USA|

 |Mary P. Koss||University of Arizona, Mel and Enid Zuckerman College of Public Health, USA|

 |Karen Joe Laidler||The University of Hong Kong, Hong Kong, China|

 |Candace Conte||University of Washington, USA|

-Effective January 2016 JIV will require that every manuscript include a discussion about the implications of the study questions, underlying research literature, methodology, and analysis or results in terms of diversity.
-Diversity concerns are not a criteria for publication but must be addressed.
+JIV requires all submissions to include a discussion of diversity as it applies to the reviewed research (e.g., nature of the sample, limitations of the measurement).
+The discussion should address the body of knowledge reviewed as it addresses or fails to address issues of diversity.
+Diversity concerns are not criteria for publication but must be addressed.
 The nature of the discussion and amount of space devoted to the discussion is the responsibility of the author(s).

-JIV understands diversity to include all aspects of human differences such as socioeconomic status, race, ethnicity, language, nationality, sex, gender identity, sexual orientation, religion, geography, ability, and age.
+JIV understands diversity to include all aspects of human differences such as socioeconomic status, race, ethnicity, language, nationality, sex, gender identity, sexual orientation, religion, geography, ability, age, and culture.

 Diversity as a core value embodies inclusiveness, mutual respect, and multiple perspectives and serves as a catalyst for expanding knowledge and practice with all human beings.
 While science seeks knowledge that can be generalized, it must appreciate that specific findings, while important in understanding the unique experiences of individuals or groups, are not necessarily applicable to all.